punchagan/punchagan.muse-amuse.in/content/blog/cycling-from-manali-to-leh-an-faq.md

 ---
-title : "Cycling from Manali to Leh - An FAQ" description : "Some memories, notes, tips and advice from our attempt at cycling from Manali to Leh" date : 2017-10-26T12:55:00+05:30 tags : ["cycling", "himalaya", "travel", "blag", "life"] draft : false meta_img : "images/baralachala.jpg" best : true
+title: "Cycling from Manali to Leh - An FAQ"
+description: "Some memories, notes, tips and advice from our attempt at cycling from Manali to Leh"
+date: 2017-10-26T12:55:00+05:30
+tags: ["cycling", "himalaya", "travel", "blag", "life"]
+categories: ["best"]
+draft: false
+meta_img: "images/baralachala.jpg"
 ---

-{{<figure src="/images/baralachala.jpg">}}
+{{< figure src="/images/baralachala.jpg" >}}

 <div class="ox-hugo-toc toc">
 <div></div>

-## Table of Contents
+<div class="heading">Table of Contents</div>

 - [So, you cycled from Manali to Leh?](#so-you-cycled-from-manali-to-leh)
 - [Who is "we"?](#who-is-we)